 "I am so happy to be able to help the children who beg me for protection.
 But so many never come to me". —Our Lady of the Miraculous Medal

-Our Lady of Lourdes story is intimately tied to St. Bernadette Soubirous.
-Bernadette was born in 1844, the first child of a poor miller in Lourdes, southern France.
-The family was living in the basement of a dilapidated building when on February 11, 1858, the Blessed Virgin Mary appeared to Bernadette in a cave above the banks of the Gave River.
+Our Lady of Lourdes' story is intimately tied to St. Bernadette Soubirous.
+Bernadette was born in 1844, the first child of a poor miller in Lourdes, Southern France.
+The family was living in the basement of a dilapidated building, when on February 11, 1858, the Blessed Virgin Mary appeared to Bernadette in a cave above the banks of the Gave River.
 Bernadette, then aged 14, was a rather dull girl, but very pious.
 She was a sickly child, having contracted cholera during toddlerhood.

 There were 18 appearances in all.
 As it is often the case, Bernadette's initial reports provoked skepticism but brought large crowds of curious people to the cave.
 The Lady, Bernadette explained, had instructed her to have a chapel built on the spot of the visions.
-There, the people were to come to wash in and drink of the water of the spring that had welled up from the very spot where Bernadette had been instructed to dig.
+There, the people were to come to wash in and drink the water of the spring that had welled up in the very same spot where Bernadette had been instructed to dig.

 Bernadette described the Lady she saw being aged 16 or 17, wearing a white robe with a blue sash.
 Yellow roses covered her feet, a large rosary was on her right arm.
 In the vision on March 25, the Lady told Bernadette, “I am the Immaculate Conception.”